⚠️ This article is protected by copyright.

-There’s so much power in being aware of possible biases, as you can then more easily overcome them, seek local support, and call it out when it happens.
+There’s so much power in being aware of potential biases, as you can then more easily overcome them, seek local support, and call it out when it happens.

 6) Many people apply for countless jobs and still don’t find one

 Loads of people apply for jobs in Berlin.
 While there are success stories – some people find jobs within days or weeks, even fielding multiple offers.
-For others, as mentioned above, it’s not so easy.
-Some apply for countless jobs for which they are qualified and still get no interviews.
+For others, as mentioned above, it isn’t so easy.
+Some apply for countless jobs for which they are very qualified for and still get no interviews.
 Some score loads of interviews but somehow still don’t land a job.
 Some never find a job at all and aren’t able to stay in Berlin, as time and money runs out and they’re forced to return home.

 The fortunate ones getting job offers may still come into bad fortune.
 While visa applications are processed much faster than they used to be, it can still be a lengthy and complicated undertaking.
 I’ve seen colleagues have theirs approved in less than two weeks and known others where it took more than three months.
 Some employers can’t or won’t be willing to wait that long and may cancel your contract during the processing period.
 Even worse, there’s also the chance that the foreigner’s office could turn down your visa and deny any of your employer’s appeals.

 Even worse, I’ve known people who received their visa, showed up to work, and were laid off on their first day.
 Yes, their very first day!
 Some companies play a dirty game and don’t look out for their potential employees.
 When this happens, you’ll be given two weeks pay and sent on your way.
-If you haven’t been in Germany before this or for that long (you need to have financially contributed into the country’s coffers for more than a year through wage deductions), you won’t qualify for any state assistance.
+If you haven’t been in Germany for that long (you need to have financially contributed into the country’s coffers for 12 consecutive months through wage deductions), you won’t qualify for any state assistance.
 You’ll need to handle all of your expenses on your own, including health insurance.
 If your visa is tied to your job, time will start ticking for you to find a new job before you’ll no longer be permitted to stay in the country.

 7) A lot of people rely on bad sources of information